 Do you or a colleague have a book manuscript on sustainable agriculture, but no publisher?
-Do you have an idea for a video on a particular sustainable ag topic—or perhaps for ag communications research—that would serve your farmers, ranchers and educators well?
+Do you have an idea for a video on a particular sustainable ag topic—or perhaps for ag communications research—that would serve farmers, ranchers and educators well?
 SARE Outreach wants to hear your ideas.
-If your idea meets the criteria below, use the product nomination form to submit it for consideration.
+If your idea meets the criteria below, use the educational resource and outreach initiative nomination form to submit it for consideration.

 SARE Outreach communications products can include, but are not limited to:

 - Books, bulletins, manuals and fact sheets

 - Online products (websites, digital storytelling, online forums)

 - Communications research (information needs and impact assessments, SARE portfolio analysis)

 - Supports SARE’s mission to advance innovations that improve profitability, stewardship and quality of life